Gabriella Marte

-Gabriella Christine Marte Morrison (born 27 January 2003), also known as Gabby Marte, is an American-born Dominican footballer who plays as a left back for Caravel High School, Penn Fusion Soccer Academy and the Dominican Republic women's national team.
+Gabriella Christine Marte Morrison (born 27 January 2003), also known as Gabby Marte, is an American-born Dominican footballer who plays as a left back for Hofstra Pride and the Dominican Republic women's national team.

 International career

 Marte has appeared for the Dominican Republic at the 2020 CONCACAF Women's Olympic Qualifying Championship qualification.

 Personal life

 Marte was born in the United States to a Dominican father and an American mother.